The X-Files: Fandom

 As The X-Files saw its viewership expand from a "small, but devoted" group of fans to a worldwide mass cult audience, digital telecommunications were becoming mainstream.
 According to The New York Times, "this may have been the first show to find its audience growth tied to the growth of the Internet".
-The X-Files incorporated new technologies into storylines beginning in the early seasons: Mulder and Scully communicated on cellular phones, e-mail contact with secret informants provided plot points in episodes such as "Colony" and "Anasazi", while The Lone Gunmen were portrayed as Internet aficionados as early as 1994.
-Many X-Files fans also had online access.
 Fans of the show became commonly known as "X-Philes", a term coined from the Greek root "-phil-" meaning love or obsession.
-In addition to watching the show, X-Philes reviewed episodes themselves on unofficial websites, formed communities with other fans through Usenet newsgroups and listservs, and wrote their own fan fiction.The X-Files also "caught on with viewers who wouldn't ordinarily consider themselves sci-fi fans".
+X-Philes reviewed episodes on unofficial websites, formed communities with other fans through Usenet newsgroups and listservs, and wrote their own fan fiction.The X-Files also "caught on with viewers who wouldn't ordinarily consider themselves sci-fi fans".
 While Carter argued that the show was plot-driven, many fans saw it as character-driven.
 Duchovny and Anderson were characterized as "Internet sex symbols".
 As the show grew in popularity, subgroups of fans developed, such as "shippers", hoping for a romantic or sexual partnership between Mulder and Scully, or those who already perceived one between the lines.
+The usage of the term "ship" in its relationship sense appears to have been originated by Internet fans of The X-Files.

 Other groups arose to pay tribute to the stars or their characters, while others joined the subculture of "slash" fiction.
 In the summer of 1996, a journalist wrote, "There are entire forums online devoted to the 'M/S' [Mulder and Scully] relationship."
 In addition to "MOTW", Internet fans invented acronyms such as "UST", meaning "unresolved sexual tension", and "COTR", standing for "conversation on the rock"—referencing a popular scene in the third-season episode "Quagmire"—to aid in their discussions of the agents' relationship, which was itself identified as the "MSR".